Arspn0/Arspn0/README.md

 - 📫 How to reach me **arissopian@gmail.com**

-- ⚡ Fun fact **I'm not an introvert, but I'm just a shy person and i love adventure soo much**
+- ⚡ Fun fact **I'm not an introvert, but I'm just a shy person who loves adventure so much.**

 <p align="center"><img src="/Assets/cute-cat-white.gif" height="370" width="370"/></p>